ndonfris/fish-lsp/docs/MAN_FILE.md

   `--dump-parse-tree <FILE>`  show the tree-sitter AST for the specified file
   `--dump-semantic-tokens <FILE>`  show the semantic-tokens for the specified file
   `--no-color`                disable color output in the `fish-lsp info --dump-file-tree`/`fish-lsp info --semantic-tokens` output
+  `--source-maps`             show the source-maps
+  `--check`                   used in combination with `--source-maps`, verifies source-maps are working by throwing an error
+  `--status`                  used in combination with `--source-maps`, shows status of source-maps loading

 ### `url`